The Hopf algebra of odd symmetric functions: Other bases of

 Having expressed Schur functions in terms of the dual basis to the complete functions, we have a definition which we can attempt to mimic in the odd ($q=-1$) case.
 An essential feature in the even case is that the Schur functions $\lbrace s_\lambda\rbrace_{\lambda\vdash n}$ form an orthonormal basis of $\sym_n$; in the odd case, Schur functions will be orthogonal but their norms may be either 1 or $-1$.

 In the odd case, we define the \textit{odd Schur functions} by a change of basis relation closely related to \eqref{eqn-even-s-m},

 To define the coefficients $K_{\lambda\mu}$, the \textit{odd Kostka numbers}, we first define the sign associated to a Young tableau $T$.
-For a Young tableau $T$, let $w_r(T)$ be its \textit{row word}, that is, the string of numbers obtained by reading the entries of $T$ from left to right, bottom to top.
+For a Young tableau $T$, let $w_r(T)$ be its \textit{row word}, that is, the string of numbers obtained by reading the entries of $T$ row by row from left to right, bottom to top.
 Then define $\sign(T)$ to be the sign of the minimal length permutation which sorts $w_r(T)$ into non-decreasing order.
+The sign of a standard Young tableau was introduced by Stanley in \cite{StanleySignImbalance}; our notion is an obvious generalization.

 For a Young diagram $\lambda$, let $T_\lambda$ be the unique semistandard Young tableau with shape and content both equal to $\lambda$.
 In other words every first-row entry of $T_\lambda$ is a 1, every second-row entry is a 2, and so forth.
 With these notations established, we can define